MicrosoftDocs/learn/learn-pr/student-evangelism/develop-secure-iot-solutions-azure-sphere-iot-hub/includes/6-exercise-setup-azure-sphere.md

 ## Claim your device

 > [!NOTE]
-> If you have already claimed your Azure Sphere, you can proceed to the next step.
+> If you have already claimed your Azure Sphere device, you can proceed to the next step.

 > [!NOTE]
 > Claiming an Azure Sphere device is a one-time operation.
 You can't move the device to another Azure Tenant after it has been claimed.
 However, you can add additional users and roles to the Azure Sphere tenant, including users with Admin rights.